straorgau/policies/policies/RULES.md

 The association must have at least five members.

-To join the association, the prospective member must:
+To join the association, the prospective member must qualify for any of the Classes of Membership, defined in rule 6.1.

-• be a student, or a staff member, at any Australian secondary or tertiary education institution
+### 6.1.
+Classes of Membership
+The Classes of Membership of the association are:

+- Student Membership;
+- Staff Membership;
+- Associate Membership;
+- Legacy Membership,

+each a class of Membership.

 ## 7. Membership applications